bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 You'll often come across examples that use `{ }` instead of `do...end`.
 The open curly `{` is the `do` and the close curly `}` is the `end`.

-Ruby coders usually use curlys for simpler iteration loops that only contain one line of code in their code block.
-For example, the loop above could be written like this:
+Ruby coders usually use curlys for simpler iteration loops when the whole statement can fit on a single line.

 ```ruby
 [1, 2, 3, 4, 5].each { |number| puts "#{number} * 5 is equal to #{number * 5}" }